 EV to EBITDA Multiple is a vital valuation metric used for measuring the value of the company with an objective of comparing its valuation with similar stocks in the sector and it is calculated by dividing the enterprise value (Current Market Cap + Debt + Minority Interest + preferred shares – cash) by EBITDA (earnings before interest, taxes, depreciation, and amortization) of the company.

-EV to EBITDA is the most important valuation multiple (I rate it above PE Ratio!).
-EV is enterprise value while EBITDA is earnings before interest, tax, depreciation and amortization.
-The values of EV and EBITDA are used in order to find EV/EBITDA ratio of an organization and this metric is widely used to analyze and measure an organization’s ROI i.e. return of investment as well as its value.
+I rate this multiple above PE Ratio!
+The values of EV and EBITDA are used to find the EV/EBITDA ratio of an organization, and this metric is widely used to analyze and measure an organization’s ROI, i.e., return of investment as well as its value.

-We note that EV to EBITDA Multiple of Amazon is at around 29.6x whereas EV to EBITDA of WalMart is at around 7.6x.
-Does this mean that WallMart is trading cheap and we should buy Walmart compared to Amazon?
+We note that EV to EBITDA Multiple of Amazon is at around 29.6x, whereas for WalMart, it is around 7.6x.
+Does this mean that WallMart is trading cheap, and we should buy Walmart compared to Amazon?

 In this detailed article on EV to EBITDA ratio, we look at the following topics –

 - What is Enterprise Value?